 Builder’s Risk Insurance and COVID-19-Related Business Losses

 Builder’s Risk insurance is a type of property insurance designed to cover buildings and structures under construction.
 Moreover, most standard policies cover these items:

 - Temporary structures such as scaffolding

 However, it is possible to obtain additional coverage for more types of property, such as landscaping and construction material in transit.
 The common covered causes of loss include:

 You can also extend your coverage to incorporate excluded or limited causes of loss.
 Such as business interruption, extra expense, and soft costs.

 The coverage trigger for any property insurance policy is “physical damage to insured property by an insured cause of loss.”
 Furthermore, for your COVID-19-related claim to be accepted, your insurance provider must acknowledge the presence or threat of the virus on the insured property.
 And that it constitutes direct physical loss or damage.
 Your policy’s standard exclusions may exclude coverage for most claims.
 One such example is a policy that contains an exclusion for, “loss due to virus or bacteria.”

 Confused?
 Call Us Today

 Your Builder’s Risk insurance policy is unlikely to provide coverage for COVID-19-related business losses.
 But to know for sure, call us to review your policy for you.
 We are experts in construction insurance.
-We can look into your coverage and exclusions and advise you.
-For more on Builder’s Risk insurance and COVID-19, call Farmer Brown Insurance at 8889730016.
+Furthermore, we can look into your coverage and exclusions and advise you.
+For more on Builder’s Risk insurance and COVID-19, call Farmer Brown Insurance at 1-866-587-1671.